ALBEDERENG/Python/Exercícios do curso de Python/Mundo 3/README.md

-Sessão destinada a apresentar a resolução do mundo 3 do curso online de Python.
+Sessão destinada a apresentar a resolução dos exercícios do mundo 3 do curso online de Python.

 Assuntos abordados: